ninadepina/Bear-yGoodCaptions/docs/productdoc.md

 #### 2. Ignore Conventions
 > Patterns on the web are useful for quickly understanding an interface, but people with disabilities may struggle with such a pattern.

-The standard positioning for closed captions is at the bottom (and centered) of the video, which has become a widely recognized pattern.
-However, Marie has expressed that she would like to see more depth in closed captions.
+The standard positioning for closed captions is at the bottom (and center) of the video, which has become a widely recognized pattern.
+However, Marie has expressed that she would like the closed captions to be more clear (as in who is speaking).
 This means that I will have to experiment with the positioning of the captions, as well as with the content of the closed captions.

 #### 3. Prioritise Identity
 > Design is tailored specifically to meet the user's preferences.

 I chose to work with a scene from 'The Bear' because Marie expressed in our first meeting that that is one of the series she likes to watch.
-It's also one of the series she had difficulty with because of the closed captions.
+It's also one of the series she had difficulty following the closed captions and understanding the mood.

 #### 4. Add Nonsense
 > A website needs to be functional.
 However, once it works, it can quickly become boring if you don't add anything fun.
 Why not let your visitors roam around your application with a smile on their face?